The Impact of Customer Centricity in 2023

 Your customer service staff will be an indispensable resource when you shift to customer-centricity.
 Their training and performance will directly affect the results; hence, you must organize thorough training to ensure they follow your requirements.

 You can leverage eLearning to increase training effectiveness and add mock situations to test how they would react in real life.
+A StuDocu study shows E-Learning can increase a trainees retention rate by 25% to 60% and takes less time to complete.

 - Incentivize Customer-Facing Jobs